How Long Will My Sleepy Yo-yo Sleep?

 - Optional: Books from your local library or bookstore about yo-yos and yo-yo tricks

-- To start this science fair project, you should watch the DragonflyTV video in the Introduction.
+- To start this science fair project, you should watch the DragonflyTV video in the Bibliography.
 You can also take a look at books about yo-yos to learn how to yo-yo.

 - Open one of the yo-yos and get familiar with it.

 - Using the yardstick, measure from your belly button to the ground and remember this number.
 Now, unwind the yo-yo all the way.
 Cut the yo-yo string to the length you measured with the yardstick.
 The distance between your belly button and the yo-yo on the ground should be the same distance that you measured with the yardstick.
 Play with the yo-yo so that you know how to get the yo-yo to sleep—be sure to practice in an area away from breakable objects and where you won't hit anyone.

 - Open the second yo-yo and cut the string 12 inches shorter than the first yo-yo.

 - Open the third yo-yo.
 The string length of the third yoyo should be 12 inches longer than the string length of the first yoyo.
 If the string length of the third yoyo is longer than required, then cut off the excess.
 If the string length is shorter than required, tie on some extra string to the end.
 If you are tying on extra string, make sure that you have 1 inch extra to account for tying the knot.
 Re-measure after you've tied your knot to make sure it is 12 inches longer than the first yo-yo.